BrettSWeisberg/rails-project/README.md

 	rails-project-the-studio - Is a customer management site specifically for a design studio that has many clients.
 Each client has 	many projects both of each are assigned a manager to oversee them.

 Motivation:
-	Currently the company this site is designed for uses excel files to manage their project management needs.
+	Currently, the company this site is designed for uses excel files to manage their project management needs.

 Build Status:
 	The site is still a work in progress and future iteration will include JavaScript